-For the purposes of this policy, "safeguarding and protecting the welfare of children" is defined as:
+[Updated] For the purposes of this policy, "safeguarding and protecting the welfare of children" is defined as:

-- Protecting pupils from maltreatment. - Preventing the impairment of pupils' mental and physical health or development. - Ensuring that pupils grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all pupils to have the best outcomes.
+- [New] Providing help and support to meet the needs of pupils as soon as problems emerge. - [Updated] Protecting pupils from maltreatment, whether that is within or outside the home, including online. - Preventing the impairment of pupils' mental and physical health or development. - Ensuring that pupils grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all pupils to have the best outcomes.